Selling Put Options Vs Buying Stocks: Which Is Better?

 Is selling options better than buying stocks?

-Options can be a better choice when you want to limit risk to a certain amount.
-Options can allow you to earn a stock-like return while investing less money, so they can be a way to limit your risk.
+Selling options can be a better choice when you want to limit risk.
+Options allow you to earn a stock-like return while investing less money.
 Options also allow you to acquire shares of stock below the current market price.

 Is selling options better than buying options?